To Make it Right

 I stretched up my neck and kissed him, “Me too- I want to be happy.
 All I need is you.”

 Then suddenly the little girl in the mirror came into my mind.
 More memories flashed.
 Memories of my stomach getting bigger, and shopping for little clothes, and packing school lunches.
 I gasped.
 That girl in the mirror wasn’t my younger self.

-"Amy!"
-Alonzo and I screamed at the same time.
+“Amy!”
+Alonzo and I shouted at the same time.

 He quickly opened the door and the two of us ran into the house.
-We raced through the foyer and up the grand stairs, and down the hall.
+We raced through the foyer, up the grand stairs, and down the hall.
 That familiar blue light was pouring out of the crack under one of the doors.
-It was locked, but Alonzo rammed himself into it, and it broke open.
+It was locked, but Alonzo rammed his shoulder into it, and it broke open.